 - Total traffic for the month and month-over-month comparisons

 - Traffic sources and trends (increases and decreases)

 - Duration of sessions for users and bounce rate with a historical glance

-With each of these points, you’ll also want to offer context analysis.
+You’ll also want to offer contextual analysis with each of these points.
 Are there reasons traffic increased or decreased?
-If a source’s referral rate goes up, why was that?
-It could be because you ran a campaign on social media or sent out an email with a content offer.
+If a source’s referral rate goes up, why is that?
+It could be because you ran a campaign on social media or sent an email with a content offer.